Thelmina4/student-timetable/README.md

 URL: https://thelmina4.github.io/student-timetable/
 This is a website for the COMSCI2 students 2025

+🤝 Show your support - give a ⭐️ to this project if you liked the content

 Inside it there are a few .html pages whatson
  - is the page that I built at first to make sure that all the containers were the same and something for them to build off of.